 The Olde English Bulldogge is a little smarter, making them somewhat easier to train.
 However, they can be on the independent side, which means you have to show them who is boss without being harsh.
 Reward-based training works best for these eager-to-please dogs.

-Olde English Bulldogges are a little more agile and athletic, but still don’t require a ton of exercise.
+Olde English Bulldogges are an athletic breed, more agile and athletic compared to modern English Bulldogs, but still don’t require a ton of exercise.
 Light to moderate exercise is enough to keep their bodies and minds healthy.
 Make sure they have chew toys or puzzle toys on hand regularly to provide mental stimulation.

 Early socialization and training are important for these pups.
 The earlier you start, the easier the whole process will be.